Team-BHP > Road Safety

 Thanks for sharing the scientific explanation of the same.
 I have been aware of this, thankfully, from the time, I started driving.
 The field of vision keeps narrowing down, as you move faster.
 What I did not know, was that there is indeed a technique to overcome this problem.
 Now, thanks for that.

-roy_libran is offline
+roy_libran is online now

 Old 17th April 2012, 11:44 #4